Tokyo Travel Guide

 Japan is located between 3 seas: the Sea of Japan, the Sea of Okhotsk and the Philippine Sea.
 It is an island country consisting of 6,852 islands of which the main islands are Hokkaido, Honshu, Kyushu, Shikoku and the partly tropical, partly subtropical Okinawa.

-The capital, Tokyo, is situated in the southern coastal area of the biggest island, Honshu.
-Honshu has both mountainous areas, fertile volcanic slopes as well as lowlands.
+The capital, Tokyo, is located in the southern coastal area of the biggest island, Honshu.
+Honshu has both mountainous areas, fertile volcanic slopes, and lowlands.

-Tokyo is, like the rest of Japan, also located on several tectonic plates in the Ring of Fire.
-It is precisely where four plates, the North American, the Pacific, the Eurasian and the Philippine plates come together.
-Tokyo is therefore extremely exposed to earthquakes, and there are minor tremors nearly daily.
+Tokyo, like the rest of Japan, is also located on several tectonic plates in the Ring of Fire.
+That is accurately where four plates, the North American, the Pacific, the Eurasian, and the Philippine plates come together.
+Therefore, Tokyo is extremely exposed to earthquakes, and minor tremors occur almost daily.
 Around 1,500 earthquakes strike the country every year.

 12. Facts about Tokyo history